Sign stealing: Legality

 According to the unwritten rules of baseball, stealing the signs that are given by the third base coach, or those of the catcher by a baserunner on second base, is acceptable, and it is up to the team giving the signs to protect them so they are not stolen.
 Even so, pitchers may retaliate when they believe their signs are being stolen with a brushback pitch.
-On the other hand, a batter peeking in to see the catcher's signs is definitely not tolerated.
-The signs the catcher sends to the pitcher to call for the next pitch are considered more "sacred" than the signs a third base coach relays to the batter.
+On the other hand, a batter peeking in to see the catcher's signs is not tolerated.
+Signs from catcher to pitcher are considered more "sacred" than signs from a third base coach to a batter.

 Stealing signs is not necessarily a violation of Major League Baseball's (MLB) rulebook; it depends how the signs are stolen.
 At the December 1961 Winter Meetings, the National League banned the use of a "mechanical device" to steal signs.
 The use of electronic equipment is not specifically forbidden by MLB rules, but in 2001, Sandy Alderson, while serving as executive vice president for baseball operations of MLB, issued a memorandum stating that teams cannot use electronic equipment to communicate with each other during games, especially for the purpose of stealing signs.
 Before the 2019 season, in an effort to reduce illegal sign stealing, MLB commissioner Rob Manfred instituted specific prohibitions on where teams could position cameras and how instant replay officials can communicate with managers.

 Notable incidents

 19th century

 The oldest recorded instance of a team attempting to steal signs dates back to 1876, when the Hartford Dark Blues hid a person in a shack to tip off their hitters when the pitcher would throw a curveball.
-In 1897, George Stallings, the manager of the Philadelphia Phillies, had Morgan Murphy, a backup catcher, hide in a clubhouse beyond center field with a binocular and a telegraph that he used to alert Stallings to what pitch the opposing catcher was calling.
-In 1900, Murphy was again used to steal signs with Phillies coach Pearce Chiles, stood on a box with electric wires that relayed to him coded messages in the form of electrical buzzes about what pitch was coming, which he communicated to the batters by stomping on the ground.
-He would get one buzz for a fastball, two buzzes for a curveball, and three buzzes for a changeup.
+In 1897, George Stallings, the manager of the Philadelphia Phillies, instructed backup catcher Morgan Murphy to hide in a clubhouse beyond center field with binoculars and a telegraph in order to alert Stallings to what pitch the opposing catcher was calling.
+In 1900, Murphy was again used to steal signs, relaying them to Phillies base coach Pearce Chiles, who stood on a buried box containing a wired buzzer.
+Murphy relayed coded messages to Chiles in the form of electrical buzzes about what pitch was coming, which Chiles communicated to batters by stomping on the ground.
+Murphy sent one buzz for a fastball, two buzzes for a curveball, and three buzzes for a changeup.
+During a game on September 17, 1900, the Cincinnati Reds discovered the buried electrical box used by Chiles.
 No action was taken against anyone involved in these early sign stealing incidents.